Another 10% discount for everyone? Let Vincent do better.

 Why use GWP promotions?

-• Boost AOV without discounting – shoppers will often add extra items to hit the threshold, no margin cuts required.
+• Boost AOV without discounting: shoppers often add "filler" items to their cart to hit a GWP threshold, increasing the total order value without margin erosion.

 Examples of GWP promotions

-• Kiehl’s giving a deluxe mini with purchase of any serum.
+• Kiehl’s: often bundles a "Deluxe Mini" with the purchase of any high-margin serum.

-• Free phone case with purchase of a new device.
+• Tech Brands: including a free phone case or extended warranty with the purchase of a new device to increase "value-stacking".

 How to set up a GWP promotion?